hiero-ledger/hiero-sdk-java/MIGRATION.md

 ## Version Compatibility

-The new `org.hiero:sdk` artifact maintains full compatibility with the previous `org.hedera.hashgraph:sdk` versions.
+The new `org.hiero:sdk` artifact maintains full compatibility with the previous `com.hedera.hashgraph:sdk` versions.
 You can directly replace the dependency coordinates without any code changes beyond the import statements.

 ## IDE Configuration